 This loopy, puffy yarn makes it extremely fun, quick and easy to knit blankets, scarfs, pillows, cowls and more.
 It makes knitting easy and fun for children, pre-teens, teenagers and even adults.

-This is the another tutorial in our series of how to knit with loopy yarn.
-Please watch this video and read on to learn how to knit the criss cross stitch.
+This is another tutorial in our series of how to knit with loopy yarn.
+Please watch this video and read on to learn how to knit the criss-cross stitch.

 At the end of this article, you will find other tutorials on how to knit with loop yarn.

-Row 1:For this stitch you will always be crossing one loop in FRONT of the next loop.
-To start the first row, take the last loop in your foundation row and cross it over the 2nd to last loop in the foundation row.
+To start the first row, take the last loop in your foundation row and cross it over the 2nd to the last loop in the foundation row as shown below in the photo.
 Note: We are not using the working yarn yet.

+Next, we begin to use the working yarn.
 Take the first loop in your working yarn and insert it from back to front through the rightmost loop.
-This would be the 2nd to last loop from your foundation row.
+This would be the 2nd to the last loop from your foundation row.